VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 as the prefix for the ultimate full path of the resource file:

-- The icon files should be stored in the sub directory of `icon/` of the resource path specified by the key value.
+- The icon files should be stored in the sub directory of `icon/` of the resource path specified by the key `resinfo.respath`.
-- The font files should be stored in the sub directory of `font/` of the resource path specified by the key value.
+- The font files should be stored in the sub directory of `font/` of the resource path specified by the key `resinfo.respath`.
-- The image files should be stored in the sub directory of `bmp/` of the resource path specified by the key value.
+- The image files should be stored in the sub directory of `bmp/` of the resource path specified by the key `resinfo.respath`.
-- The cursor files should be stored in the sub directory of `cursor/` of the resource path specified by the key value.
+- The cursor files should be stored in the sub directory of `cursor/` of the resource path specified by the key `resinfo.respath`.

 The content of this section in the default `MiniGUI.cfg` is as follow: